arafatkatze/website/_pages/about.md

 Hi,

-This is Arafat.
+This is Ara.
 I find myself at the intersection of many things that entail art, love and beauty in all its forms.
 My primary expression of art is technology, I spend most of my days playing with AI to build beautiful things for others.

 I really enjoy knowing more about the world and its complexity in deeper ways so I read and explore a lot.
 I hop between many different places.
 Recently, I had to send an application that required mentioning of all my addresses and turns out I had 17 addresses in the last 5 years.
 I have travelled to 21 and lived in 5 different countries and in many different provinces of Canada(The closest thing I have to a home).